Skip to main content

 This document assumes that you setup your NCTL network using the standard settings in a directory called /casper/.

-You will need the following information to use the put-deploy command:
+You will need the following information to use the put-transaction session command:

 • The chain name, in this case casper-net-1.
-This will appear in our example put-deploy as --chain-name "casper-net-1"
+This will appear in our example put-transaction as --chain-name "casper-net-1".

-• The secret key of the account sending the Deploy.
+• The secret key of the account sending the Transaction.
 For this example, we are using node-1 as the sender.
 The secret key file can be found at casper-node/utils/nctl/assets/net-1/nodes/node-1/keys/secret_key.pem.
-In our example put-deploy, this will appear as --secret-key /casper/casper-node/utils/nctl/assets/net-1/nodes/node-1/keys/secret_key.pem.
-If your Deploy is more complex and requires multiple accounts, NCTL also establishes multiple users for testing.
+In our example put-transaction, this will appear as --secret-key /casper/casper-node/utils/nctl/assets/net-1/nodes/node-1/keys/secret_key.pem.
+If your Transaction is more complex and requires multiple accounts, NCTL also establishes multiple users for testing.

-• The payment amount in motes, which should be sufficient to avoid an 'Out of Gas' error.
-The payment amount will appear in our example put-deploy as --payment-amount 2500000000.
+• The gas price tolerance in CSPR, which is the maximum amount of gas you are willing to pay for execution.
+This will appear in our example put-transaction as --gas-price-tolerance 10.
 NCTL tests are not an accurate representation of potential gas costs on a live network.
 Please see our note about gas prices.

-• The path to your Deploy that you wish to send to the NCTL network.
-This will appear in our example put-deploy as --session-path <PATH> and will require you to define the path to your specific Deploy Wasm.
+• The path to your Transaction that you wish to send to the NCTL network.
+This will appear in our example put-transaction as --transaction-path <PATH> and will require you to define the path to your specific Transaction Wasm.

-The command to send your Deploy should look similar to the following code snippet:
+The command to send your Transaction should look similar to the following code snippet:

 note

-Use of the $(get_path_to_client) command assumes that you are operating in an activated NCTL envrionment.
+Use of the $(get_path_to_client) command assumes that you are operating in an activated NCTL environment.

 --chain-name "casper-net-1" \